fioprotocol/fips/fip-6.md

 }
 ```
 ##### Processing

+When this request is processed, inputs will be verified,  the specified locks locking periods will be processed and the lock will be updated,
+then the system will unlock the specified amount of tokens from the specified lock if the lock has the specified amount of tokens available in the remaining lock amount.

 * require auth of the actor
 * Verify number of items in lock amounts, 1 or more.
 * Verify format and values for lock_id, amount, max_fee, actor. invalid input error if incorrect.